 Whatever approach a school uses, a key element is knowing how to strike a balance between preparing children and traumatizing them for life.
 That’s something the National Association of School Psychologists (NASP) took into careful consideration before releasing its “Best Practices Considerations for Schools in Active Shooter and Other Armed Assailant Drills” document in 2014 (and updating it in 2017).

 So in elementary school, Paine explains, “we talk about ‘stranger danger,’ a concept they already understand.
-We say that schools are generally safe, but if a stranger were here and dangerous, here’s what we would do. … We try to keep it positive. … We don’t talk about a ‘shooter’ but a ‘dangerous person.’”
-She adds, “If a teacher is calm and uses the right language, I’ve not seen adverse reactions,” and says NASP suggests more specific language for children with special needs.
+We say that schools are generally safe, but if a stranger were here and dangerous, here’s what we would do… We try to keep it positive… We don’t talk about a ‘shooter’ but a ‘dangerous person.’”
+She adds, “If a teacher is calm and uses the right language, I’ve not seen adverse reactions,” and says they suggest more specific language for children with special needs.

 When it comes to teachers and other school staffers, in addition to knowing the lockdown drill, Paine notes, “the new thinking is, if there’s an armed intruder, you should know you have three choices, and so you’re trained to use any information that you have, such as hearing an announcement that there’s an intruder, or hearing gunshots.”
 Then, based on that information, you make the decision about whether to evacuate the kids (always the best option if it’s safe), go into lockdown mode, or, as a last resort, distract the shooter and then get out quickly.

 “We don’t teach kids to fight or aggressively attack, but to not be passive if a shooter is in the room with you,” she says.